Champhai District, Mizoram

 List of Subdivisions in Champhai District

 Champhai District is divided into 2 Subdivisions for administrative and revenue purposes.
 In total, there are 62 villages under these subdivisions.
-The table below lists each subdivision along with village count and geographical area.
+The table below lists each subdivision along with village count and area.

 Population of Champhai District